orionorganizacao-dotcom/adap-citizen-verifier-app/README.md

 - result levels remain honest;
 - dependency warnings are visible;
 - report export is easier to understand;
-- JSON export remains reproducible;
+- JSON export remains reproducible without unnecessary expansion;
 - mobile usability is addressed at least in documentation;
 - no production-grade, legal, fairness, or accountability claim is introduced;
+- the verifier accepts declared custody provenance when provided;
-- custody provenance is represented in the input or metadata model;
+- the verifier can generate inferred custody provenance when declared provenance is missing;
+- the app does not require the citizen to manually understand the full custody chain;
 - the app can classify an operator-dependent verification path as `NDC=1 / operator-dependent`;
+- `NDC=1 / operator-dependent` is presented as a structural dependency classification, not an accusation;
 - the plain-language report explains that operator dependence does not prove manipulation, but weakens independent verification;
-- the machine-readable JSON includes the dependency classification;
+- the machine-readable JSON includes minimal dependency classification fields;
+- diagnostic mode, if included, is clearly labeled as internal pipeline testing, not independent verification;
 - the roadmap acknowledges Exercise Debt;
 - the app does not imply fully exercised real-world citizen verification before third-party use exists.